 The ENPSP proposes numerous upgrades to enhance the existing situation, through defining cultural corridors or walking trails which reflect existing movement patterns.
 These journeys work in concert with the new PAWs (Section 4.2) and resting points (Section 4.3.3) proposed.

-Existing Bondini Drive - lack of pedestrian crossing at cultural carridors clear sight lines
+Existing Bondini Drive - lack of pedestrian crossing at cultural corridors

 Potential crossing at Bondini Drive to create safer pedestrian environments.